DataDog/documentation/content/en/tracing/trace_collection/_index.md

 {{< /programming-lang >}}
 {{< programming-lang lang="python" >}}

-### Compatibility requirements
+Compatibility requirements
-The latest Python Tracer supports CPython versions 2.7 and 3.5-3.10.
+: The latest Python Tracer supports CPython versions 2.7 and 3.5-3.10.

-For a full list of Datadog's Python version and framework support (including legacy and maintenance versions), read the [Compatibility Requirements][1] page.
+: For a full list of Datadog's Python version and framework support (including legacy and maintenance versions), read the [Compatibility Requirements][1] page.

-### Installation and getting started

-#### Configure the Datadog Agent for APM

 Install and configure the Datadog Agent to receive traces from your now instrumented application.
 By default the Datadog Agent is enabled in your `datadog.yaml` file under `apm_config` with `enabled: true` and listens for trace data by default at `http://localhost:8126`.
 For containerized environments, follow the links below to enable trace collection within the Datadog Agent.